 To more easily share the HCIBench configuration, here is a copy of the perf-conf.yaml file that I used for this testing.

 VMware’s Feedback and Suggestions for Workload Configuration on vSAN

 After running a series of tests, I approached Chen Wei and other performance engineers at VMware with two simple questions about the results: “Is this all I should expect?” and “What can I do better?”
 Their response was enthusiastic and quite prompt.
-They first advised me that for performance testing to push vSAN as fast as it can go, Object Checksum should be disabled.
-However, note that disabling Object Checksum in a production environment should be considered only if: a) the application provides its own data integrity mechanism; or b) you are not concerned with the ability of the underlying storage medium to maintain data integrity.
+The first suggestion was that disabling Checksum could provide some performance advantages, but in return reiterated their reasoning for having checksum enabled by default.
+Checksum is enabled by default to provide a data integrity mechanism to ensure no errors make it through from the underlying storage devices.
+This means that disabling Object Checksum in a production environment should be considered only if: a) the application provides its own data integrity mechanism; or b) you are not concerned with the ability of the underlying storage medium to maintain data integrity.
 They also explained that with the plethora of hardware options available to vSAN, each individual vSAN would have its own sweet spot for synthetic testing.
 They suggested I “draw a line in the sand” and then increase or decrease workloads from that line, until I located the appropriate HCIBench configuration for best performance on my Testbed.
 With that in mind and with my experience with synthetic testing, I decided to target these Queue Depths per host:

 This information is all well and good, but how do we apply it?
 Let’s look first at my original baseline configuration.
 As it was based on Storage Review’s configuration, I had 16 VMs with 10 VMDKs each.
 That means I had a total of 160 VMDKs spread across a 4-node cluster.